 This method is also used to grow whole sale created alexandrite.

 - 3. FLUX GROWTH- Any material that when melted will dissolve another material that has a much higher melting point is known as flux.
 Temperatures in excess of 3,600° F (2,000° C) are required to melt aluminum oxide, the material will dissolve in certain fluxes at a lower temperature.
-While dissolved in the flux, mobile crystal molecules can travel freely and attach themselves to a growing crystal.
-Some manufacturers immerse seed crystals in the solution, and others simply allow the molecules to combine randomly and form an unplanned number of crystals.
+Then while it is dissolved in the flux, mobile crystal molecules can travel freely and then attach themselves to a growing crystal.
+Some manufacturers immerse seed crystals into the solution, and others simply let molecules to combine randomly and form an unplanned number of crystals.
 The temperature is maintained for a time period of 3 to 12 months.
 Some manufacturers pour off the still-molten flux to expose the ruby crystals.
-Others cool the material slowly (2° C per hour) and then extract the created crystals by breaking off the solidified flux or dissolving it in acid.
+Others cool the material slowly (2° C per hour) and then they extract the created crystals by breaking off the solidified flux or dissolving it in acid.

 Schematics for the flux growth of chrysoberyl

 This method doesn’t produce as flawless whole sale created Alexnadrites as those produced in Czochralski´s pulling method.
 The whole sale created alexandrite and wholesale created emeralds in this case has numerous inclusions as seen in natural counterparts.

 For manufacture of whole sale created Emeralds a crystal of beryl is used as seed crystal with an alumina flux along with desired impurities to get the color.
 In terms of natural stones there is a big difference between Emerald and Beryl Gemstones.